odihmayo/text-adventure-game/README.md

  load: Load a saved game.

  help: Show the command list.

+ talk: talk to Npc.

+ solve: solve puzzles and riddles

  quit: Exit the game.